JulianNicholls/React-Native-Course/README.md

 ## Differences from Stephen

 * My rn-starter directory is more or less untouched from Stephen's zip file.
-  I have started my first app in a directory called first.
+  I have started my first app in a directory called `first`.

-* I have styled the image and caption much more in the first app.
+* I have styled the images and captions much more in the first app.

 ### Git client